jtherrmann/cs372-battleship/README.md

 (Rankings are on the 1, 2, 4, or 8 hr. scale, but we only needed 1 and 8.)

-### Done

 - As a player, I want to choose an initial configuration for my ships.
+(DONE)
   - 1 hr.
   - The computer should automatically restrict me to legal configurations, e.g. no diagonal placement, no overlapping ships, etc.

-### In progress

 - As a player, I want the full range of ship sizes.
+(IN PROGRESS)
   - 1 hr.
   - Destroyer - 2 holes
   - Submarine - 3 holes
   - Cruiser - 3 holes
   - Battleship - 4 holes
   - Carrier - 5 holes

-### TODO

 - As a player, I want to choose where to attack on the board.
+(DONE)
   - 1 hr.
   - I should automatically see whether it was a hit or a miss and the computer should store this information for later reference.